Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

 • What makes Lanes Group such a good employer

 I first started at Lanes Group when I was 16.
-My uncle was a plumber and he knew someone at the company, who helped me get a job as an assistant on one of the operational units.
+My uncle was a plumber, and he knew someone at the company, who helped me get a job as an assistant on one of the operational units.

-I also worked on Bolton Wanderers’ stadium during its construction and cleaned and surveyed every drain, including the pitch drainage, so we were among some of the first people to ever walk on that pitch.
-Another time we carried out works at Manchester City’s stadium whilst it was under construction.
-The site had been excavated down to the depth of two basement levels and then two foot diameter pile holes were drilled out to around 20 metres further down.
-These were to be filled with concrete to act as support stilts, but due to the site being in a former mining area, there was concern about old wells or mineshafts and tunnels.
+Another time, we worked at Manchester City’s stadium while it was under construction.
+The site had been excavated on two basement levels, and then two-foot diameter pile holes were drilled to around 20 metres further down.
+These were to be filled with concrete to act as support stilts, but because the site was in a former mining area, there was concern about old wells, mineshafts and tunnels.
 We spent months sending the camera down to investigate!

 The next step on the career ladder